Bank of England's rates messages are not a failure - Shafik

 In an interview on BBC radio on Friday, Deputy Governor Minouche Shafik denied that the Bank's attempts to give guidance on its plans for interest rates had been a failure.

-Since he arrived at the Bank in 2013 after running the Bank of Canada, Carney has given various messages about what is likely to happen with interest rates.
+Since he arrived at the BoE in 2013 after running the Bank of Canada, Carney has given various messages about what is likely to happen with interest rates.

 Last year, Carney surprised investors by saying rates might rise more quickly than markets expected.
 Then a slump in global oil prices pushed British inflation below zero and took a rate hike back off the table.